So you’ve just set up your new fish tank and nothing seems out of the ordinary.

 This is because in the wild you can’t expect to eat a juicy amount of bloodworm or algae wafers on a daily basis.

-For this reason, it’s likely better to feed less than your Betta fish or Goldfish can force itself to eat.
+For this reason, it’s likely better to feed less than what your Betta fish or Goldfish can force itself to eat.

 This way you’ll limit the food sources for the bacteria and the water may begin clearing up in the next couple of days.